 - Wet, slippery, or greasy floors

-- Dog bites
+- Dog bites and animal attacks

-- Inadequate security resulting in criminal assaults
+- Inadequate security resulting in assault

-- Toxic fumes
+- Exposure to toxic fumes

 - Uncleared snow or ice

-- Accidents at swimming pools
+- Drowning in swimming pools

 - Accidents at amusement parts